 1. Because Miriam “Midge” Maisel suddenly realizes the life she has isn’t the life she wants.
-We see her life as she achieves what she thought was her dream, marrying her college sweetheart and having two children, and then we see that life crumble, due in part to her independent spirit and her husband’s inability to deal with it.
+We see her achieve what she thought was her dream: marrying her college sweetheart and having two children.
+But then we saw that life crumble, due in part to her independent spirit and her husband’s inability to deal with it.
 We’ve BEEN THERE, girl.
 Well, not all of us with the marriage and children, but most of us have probably known partners (or friends) who aren’t as interested in our shine as they are in seeing us revel in their own.

 3. Susie Myerson — manager and friend to Midge and the wisecracking Jiminy Cricket inside us all.
 We all need Susie (Alex Borstein) to remind us that bombing is part of comedy, that we need to use our real voices, that we need to know who we are before we go out there in the world, and when we’re ready, to go and get it girl.

 6. Because Midge is funny, feisty and fierce.
 Some have said that this character is inspired by the groundbreaking women of standup, including Joan Rivers and Phyllis Diller.
 Midge is not the most attentive mother, but there’s a sense that society had already carved out that role for her and she filled it before she realized that she didn’t want it.
-The kids are ok – they’re with their grandparents and their father most of the time (we assume).
+The kids are OK — they’re with their grandparents and their father most of the time (we assume).
 But we’re focusing on Midge, who never met a microphone or a platform she didn’t like, and who is driven — above all other things — to learn and perform comedy.
 “I want to be really good at this,” she tells Susie.
-I’m so not the fashion person, but her clothes are amazing, as they can be when worn by a twig person.
+And it doesn’t hurt that her clothes are amazing.
 But whether you’re in it for the fashion, the comedy, or the failures that go along with a hero’s journey, Midge Maisel is a character to watch.